Parc 55 and Hilton Union Square (Review)

 Poached

 For breakfast, we had the buffet at Poached in the Hilton Union Square.
-They have a good, if not bargain-priced, buffet with food for a western as well as an Asian pallet.
+They have a good, if not bargain-priced, buffet with food for a Western and Asian palate.

 Plan Your Trip